-Awarding Organisation (AO) will follow the same framework as that for risk-based and/or new programmes.
+Awarding organisations (AOs): AOs will follow the same framework as that for risk-based and/or new programmes.
 A significant difference is that AOs will be required to demonstrate how they are assured that centres delivering their programme are meeting the Standards for Education.